-Our hubs are also known for the notool technology.
-We also found a way to further improve this system and make maintenance even simpler, by a small change of the endcaps.Learn more
+Our hubs are known for their no tool technology.
+We found a way to further improve this system and make maintenance even simpler, by a small change of the end caps.Learn more

 Featuring an incorporated notch, the newly developed shape of the end caps simplifies disassembly significantly and therefore makes maintenance even easier.

 The no-tool concept allows the conversion to a different drive train standard within seconds.
 All DT Swiss Ratchet System hubs can be converted.

 Not only the reliability improved.
 The fusion of ratchet and threaded ring reduces the number of single parts of the system, which offers an important advantage.Learn more

 The previous Ratchet System required two springs to function correctly as the inboard ratchet was not fixed to the hub shell.
 The fusion of the ratchet and the threaded ring in the Ratchet EXP hub not only increases durability, it also reduces the overall number of components, utilizing a single spring, resulting in a decrease in the weight of the freehub system.

 A single cylindrical spring ensures faster full engagement and thus increases reliability.Learn more